ARE YOU LOOKING TO BUY OR SELL A HOME IN Glen Ridge, NJ?

 With the arrival of railroad lines, Glen Ridge began to transform into a suburban residential community with stately homes.
 In 1895, residents decided to secede from Bloomfield and Glen Ridge was incorporated as a borough.

-Trust Century 21 Cedarcrest Realtors In Glen Ridge NJ to Help You Buy or Sell a Home or a Property
+Trust Century 21 Cedarcrest Realtors In Glen Ridge NJ To Buy Or Quickly Sell a Home or a Property At Best Local Market Value

 Glen Ridge is an upscale community, with housing prices ranging from around $400,000 to well over $1 million.
 Median household incomes are over $162,000 and the median age of residents is about 40 years old.